-Retrospective evaluations of individual programs and special studies are performed on a priority basis.
+Retrospective evaluations of individual programs and special studies are performed on a periodic basis, as the need arises.
 Through these activities, the CFI ascertains the degree to which its national objectives are being achieved and examines issues such as relevance, efficiency, effectiveness, performance, impact and sustainability.
-Institutions may be asked to provide information for these studies through interviews, surveys or focus groups.
+The institution may be asked to provide information for these studies through interviews, surveys or focus groups.
+Given the lengthy time lag in achieving research outcomes, the institution may be approached over the long term for further information after it has received a CFI award.